-All sober living homes are designed to provide people with a sober environment in which to live.
-Here, people who have experienced difficulties with substance use and abuse in the past can continue to heal without being subjected to the constant pressure that the wider world might place upon them.
+Sober living homes are designed to provide people in recovery with a sober environment in which to live.
+Within a sober living home, people who have experienced difficulties with substance use and abuse in the past can continue to heal without being subjected to the constant pressure that the wider world might place upon them.

 12-Step Sober Living

 The 12-step recovery model espoused by Alcoholics Anonymous is quite important to those who live within a sober living home like this.
 Residents are often required to attend meetings, either in the residence or in the community, and they may be required to provide proof that they have done so in order to remain in the home.

 Sober Living Apartments

 Unlike sober living homes, which might ask clients to share kitchens, bathrooms and bedrooms, sober living apartments provide residents with a bit more privacy.
 They may be required to share a unit with another resident, but they may also be allowed to keep their own kitchen and they may have access to their own living areas.
 Even so, they might still be required to submit to periodic urine tests for drugs, and they might also be asked to submit to periodic searches of their living quarters, just to ensure that no illicit substances are present.
-They might also be required to provide proof that they are:

 - Attending counseling